PelionIoT/mbl-docs/Docs/install_mbl_on_device/Reqs_and_env/Hardware.md

          An optional second USB network adaptor if you want to convert back to USB (to connect to your PC over USB rather than network).

-    <span class="warnings">**Warning:** We advise you use Raspberry Pi 3 for development only.
+    <span class="notes">**Note:** We advise you use Raspberry Pi 3 for development only.
 It is not suitable for production as it does not provide a secure boot flow or security features required for a Trusted Execution Environment (TEE).</span>

 ## Hardware features